-Report cards will be given to the students the week following each nine-week grading period.
+Progress reports will be given to students periodically throughout the school year.
+Parents and students are also encouraged to monitor grades through the District's online gradebook system.
+Final report cards may be picked up at the high school beginning the first week of June.
 The report cards contain an academic grade and an attendance summary.
 Please check each area carefully to determine progress.

-A: 90 - 100 B: 80 - 89
+A: 90-100 B: 80-89 C: 70-79 D: 60-69

-D: 60 - 69 F: 59 or Below
+F: 59 or Below

-NC - No Credit (Attendance Non-Compliance)
+NC - No Credit (attendance non-compliance)

-Pre AP & AP Courses will be weighted on a 5.0 scale.
-Mid-term and semester finals will not count for more than twenty percent (20%) of a student's grade.
+Pre AP, AP, and College Concurrent courses will be weighted on a 5.0 scale.

+Mid-term and semester finals will not count for more than 20% of a student's grade.